EnzymeAD/Enzyme-JAX/README.md

 Custom bindings for Enzyme within JaX.
 Currently this is set up to allow you to automatically import, and automatically differentiate (both jvp and vjp) external C++ code into JaX.
-As Enzyme is language-agnostic, this can be extended for arbitrary programming languages (Julia, Swift, Fortra, even Python)!
+As Enzyme is language-agnostic, this can be extended for arbitrary programming languages (Julia, Swift, Fortran, Rust, and even Python)!

 As JaX only supports a single custom rule (either forward or reverse) on a function, Enzyme exports two versions of its FFI: one for forward mode, and one for reverse mode.